 If you're dog is having accidents in the house consistently, then you may need to consider why.
 The first thing you should do it connect with your vet to rule out a medical issue.
 If your dog is healthy, then the problem could be behavioural.

 For puppies, and even young adults dogs, excitement peeing is common.
 This is commonly referred to as puppy piddles.
 When you walk in the door, does your dog immediately pee?
-It doesn't always mean that he can't hold it any longer.
-Instead, it means that he is overwhelmed by the excitement of seeing you.
+It doesn't always mean that he just can't hold it any longer.
+It likely means that he is overwhelmed by the excitement of seeing you.

 You can un-train this behaviour by simply ignoring your dog until he is calm enough to reward with attention.
 This will take time, patience, and consistency.
 Fortunately, many younger dogs out grow this habit on their own.

 Territory marking is another reason that your dog may be having accidents in the house.
-It's most common in un-neutered males, but fixed dogs of both gender can have this bad habit.
+It's most common in un-neutered males, but fixed dogs of both genders can have this bad habit.